rjthompson22/LiveChartDocDemo/README.md

 Live Chart is a class management tool which allows teachers to monitor and interact with student online course work in real time.

-To dive into JavaScirpt Documentation, use the directory on the right.
+To dive into JavaScript Documentation, use the directory on the right.

 To access the Java documentation, click the link to the Java directory beneath "Home".

-### Documents Creation
 Documents were created using both java docs and jsdocs.

 Java Docs were generated using native JRE Java docs library, through the eclipse extension.